fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 - Incase a boost would finish the research, it will consume niter equal to the needed science

 [u]Horses[/u]
-- Boost ratio: 1 Horse to 1 Culture
+- Boost ratio: 1 Horse to 1 Culture on default game-speed (scales with game-speed)
 - Minimal amount for boosting is 25, [b]button wont show up else[/b]
 - Minimal era required: Modern, [b]button wont show up else[/b]
 - Usable once per turn (no boosting, trading and boosting again)